VET & Workplace

 - Have been interviewed and provided evidence they are work ready by completing all the necessary paperwork.

-- Have been successful in their application for the Pre-Apprenticeship in Schools (PAiS) program.
+- Have been successful in their application for relevant VET Delivered in Secondary Schools (VDSS) programs.

 - Have secured a School Based Traineeship.